MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/gallery/how-to/working-with-local-psrepositories.md

 - Deliver PowerShell scripts and modules only available to your organization

 This article describes how to set up a local PowerShell repository.
-The article also covers the [OfflinePowerShellGetDeploy][] module available from the PowerShell Gallery.
+The article also covers the [OfflinePowerShellGetDeploy][OfflinePowerShellGetDeploy] module available from the PowerShell Gallery.
 This module contains cmdlets to install the latest version of PowerShellGet into your local repository.

 ## Local repository types